GoogleCloudDataproc/spark-bigquery-connector/README.md

 **Important:** Please refer to the [data ingestion pricing](https://cloud.google.com/bigquery/pricing#data_ingestion_pricing) page regarding the BigQuery Storage Write API pricing.

+**Important:** Please use version 0.24.0 and above for direct writes, as previous versions have a bug that may cause a table deletion in certain cases.

 #### Indirect write
 This method is supported by all the connector.
 In this method the data is written first  to GCS and then it is loaded it to BigQuery.
 A GCS bucket must be configured to indicate the temporary data location.